hexa-org/policy/specs/IDQL-core-specification.md

 * `layer` - An OPTIONAL string identifier that may be used to group policy statements in a common container or application layer.

 ### 4.3 Subject

-The `subject` indicates a method or Identity Provider to identify a security entity invoking a request.
-If subject is not present, the policy rule is applied to all requests, regardless of authentication status (e.g. HTTP authorization is ignored).
+The `subject` object (OPTIONAL) defines an authetication state (e.g. anonymous) or Identity Provider to identify a security entity invoking a request.
+If `subject` is not present, the policy rule is applied to all requests, regardless of authentication status (e.g. HTTP authorization is ignored).
 ```yaml
 idql-policies: